 Akrotome Molecular Probes Offer a Precisely-Targeted Intervention for Cancer Surgery

 Achieving a surgical cure for cancer depends on “getting it all” – removing all diseased tissue from a patient.
-To meet this need, Akrotome has developed a family of quenched, activity-based probes (qABPs) that precisely target enzymes produced by malignant tumors.
+To meet this need, Akrotome has developed a family of quenched, substrate-based probes (qSBPs) that precisely target enzymes produced by malignant tumors.

 How are Akotome’s Probes Different?

 Other probes require large IV doses of the probe to be given to the patient by IV hours or even days before a procedure.
 Akrotome’s probes do not require systemic administration, but can be used in the OR by applying the probe topically when needed either to the surgical cavity or directly to tissue that has been removed from the patient.
 Akotome’s probes activate in minutes, rather than hours, and precisely define both the tumor and its margins.

 - Exceptional signal-to-background ratio